 On February 17, 2021, the Company entered into a settlement agreement dated as of February 17, 2021 (the "Putnam Agreement") with Putnam.
 Pursuant to the Putnam Agreement, AAMC and Putnam agreed to exchange all of Putnam's 81,800 Series A Shares for 288,283 shares of AAMC's common stock.
 AAMC agreed to pay to Putnam \$1,636,000 within three business days of the effective date of the Putnam Agreement and \$1,227,000 on the one-year anniversary of the effective date of the Putnam Agreement, and in return Putnam agreed to release AAMC from all claims related to the Series A Shares and enter into a voting rights agreement as more fully described in the Putnam Agreement.
 Finally, AAMC granted to Putnam a most favored nations provision with respect to future settlements of the Series A Shares.
-For more information, please see Exhibit 10.3.
-As a result of the transaction, we recognized a one-time gain directly to Additional paid in capital of \$71.9 million.
+As a result of this settlement, we recognized a one-time gain directly to Additional paid in capital of \$71.9 million.